-Sure, some of the delusional legislators believe that would-be murderers would pause and think, “I want to kill this person, but Nancy Pelosi says that’s wrong,” but lawmakers with critical thinking skills know better.
+Some legislators may believe that would-be murderers would pause and think, “I want to kill this person, but Nancy Pelosi says that’s wrong,” but I think most reasonable people know this is simply not true.

 Taking it further and speaking in absolutes; a law cannot stop a crime—criminal acts are physical actions.
 In order to stop a moving object, you need another physical object to interfere.
 Isaac’s Laws of Motion, remember?
 But a law is just words on a page and cannot technically prevent anything.
 A police officer could, but we’ll get to that in a moment.

 Let me give an example of why this nuance of defining standards is important and what happens when it’s done wrong.

 In 1995, after the repeal of the national 55 mph speed limit, Montana passed a daytime “reasonable and prudent” law.
 In what could be one of the most glorious acts of libertarianism ever enacted, the state entrusted the people of Montana to determine for themselves a safe speed to travel under the conditions at any given time.
 To many people’s surprise, studies showed that letting people drive as fast as they wanted actually reduced highway fatalities.
 They got to where they were going faster too.